ryansereno/ryansereno.github.io/markdown/micro-llm.md

 I took a weekend and tried to get an LLM running on an 8bit microcontroller- the ATmega328p in particular.

-This was of course an exercise in futility that turned into a simpler ambition of getting the self-attention math working on the chip
+This was of course an exercise in futility that turned into a simpler ambition of getting the self-attention math working on the chip.

 It ballooned into several weeks of researching matrix multiplication kernels, quantization, and solid state memory.

 I wanted to take this as far as possible so I could understand, at a fundamental level, what the minimum resources are to run one of these models.